suriyadeepan/suriyadeepan.github.io/_posts/2016-08-23-what-happened.markdown

 But the pros outweigh the cons.

 I taught the fundamentals of python to college kids at [Villupuram camp](https://fsftn.org/events/sc/2016/vpm/) and [Chennai camp](https://fsftn.org/events/sc/2016/chn/), organized by Free Software Foundation, Tamilnadu.
 Teaching, like learning, is also rewarding.
+I got to learn some interesting python constructs, that I missed, like generators, regular expressions, the infamous map-reduce-filter tools, zip, lambda, custom key sort, the multiprocessing module and more.
+I will write a separate blog post explaining these constructs.
 The exercises are available in this repository : [suriyadeepan/python3](https://github.com/suriyadeepan/python3) and the slides are available [here](https://raw.githubusercontent.com/FSFTN/Annual-Camp-2K16-Presentations/master/python3/Python3.pdf) for download.

-I got to learn some interesting python constructs, that I missed, like generators, regular expressions, the infamous map-reduce-filter tools, zip, lambda, custom key sort, multiprocessing module and more.
-I will write a separate blog post on explaining these constructs.
+## Pandas

+Last week I started learning pandas.
+Pandas is a python libray that provides easy-to-use, high level data structures and operations, for data analysis.
+I am following [sentdex's](https://www.youtube.com/user/sentdex/featured) video tutorial series : [Data Analysis with Python and Pandas](https://www.youtube.com/playlist?list=PLQVvvaa0QuDc-3szzjeP6N6b0aDrrKyL-).
+It is the best pandas tutorial out there, as far as I know.
+I have completed these sections:

+1. Pandas Basics
+2. IO basics
+3. Building Dataset
+4. Concatenating and Appending Dataframes
+5. Joining and Mergin Dataframes

+Find my Jupyter notebok here : [suriyadeepan/pandas](https://github.com/suriyadeepan/pandas/blob/master/notebooks/Data%20Analysis%20with%20Python%20and%20Pandas%20Tutorial.ipynb)